nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * `d/DATE` will be set to today's date by default if not specified.
   * `DATE` has to be in the format **YYYY-MM-DD**.
+  * `DATE` accepts any date (past or future) as long as it is valid.
+For example, `2022-02-29` is invalid as 2022 is not a leap year.
 * `i/INFO` will be set to `No further info` by default if not specified.
 * `t/TAG` will be empty by default if not specified.
 * `f/FLAG` will be set to `false` by default if not specified.